 Pursuant to the JHU License Agreement, JHU was paid an initial license fee and, thereafter, Capricor is required to pay minimum annual royalties on the anniversary dates of the JHU License Agreement.
 The minimum annual royalties range from \$5,000 on the first and second anniversary dates to \$20,000 on the tenth anniversary date and thereafter.
 The minimum annual royalties are creditable against a low single-digit running royalty on net sales of products and net service revenues, which Capricor is also required to pay under the JHU License Agreement, which running royalty may be subject to further reduction in the event that Capricor is required to pay royalties on any patent rights to third parties in order to make or sell a licensed product.
 In addition, Capricor is required to pay a low double-digit percentage of the consideration received by it from sublicenses granted, and is required to pay JHU certain defined development milestone payments upon the successful completion of certain phases of its clinical studies and upon receiving approval from the U.S. Food and Drug Administration (the "FDA").
-The development milestones range from \$100,000 upon successful completion of a full Phase I clinical study to \$1,000,000 upon full FDA market approval and are fully creditable against payments owed by Capricor to JHU on account of sublicense consideration attributable to milestone payments received from a sublicensee.
-The maximum aggregate amount of milestone payments payable under the JHU License Agreement, as amended, is \$1,850,000.
-As of March 31, 2015 and December 31, 2014, \$100,000 was recorded within accounts payable and accrued expenses as a development milestone due to the fact that Phase I of the ALLSTAR study enrollment had been completed.
-Also, the Company had an accrued royalty of approximately \$7,500 and \$5,000 recorded as accounts payable and accrued expenses as of March 31, 2015 and December 31, 2014, respectively.
+The development milestones range from \$100,000 upon successful completion of sublicense consideration attributable to milestone payments received from a sublicensee.
+The maximum aggregate amount of milestone payments payable under the JHU License Agreement, a amended, is \$1,850,000.
+In May 2015, Capricor paid the development milestone related to Phase I that was owed to JHU pursuant to the terms of the JHU License Agreement.